JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 # Security Considerations
 (Very WIP for now)

+The security considerations from {{!RFC8520}} also apply to this document.
+Regarding CoAP specifics, {{!draft-irtf-t2trg-amplification-attacks}} provides information on possible attack scenarios.
+Additionally, the following considerations should be taken into account.

 For Thing manufacturers that intend to implement this specification:
 - It is recommended to use CBOR Web Token-encoded MUD URLs whereever possible to allow for better integrity checking